Hands-On Review: Blackmagic Pocket Cinema 4K

 There is a 3.5mm headphone jack, 3.5mm microphone jack, full HDMI input, 12v power supply input, mini XLR, and a USB-C input for recording to an SSD hard drive.

-I love all of these ports, although it can make adding accessories messy.
+I love all of these ports, although adding accessories can be messy.

 IMG 5409 Medium